arminbro/repo-pruner/README.md

 # Repo Pruner

 **Repo Pruner** is a GitHub Action designed to help maintain clean and organized repositories by monitoring inactive branches.
-This tool scans for branches that have been inactive for a specified duration (based on the last commit date) and automatically opens a pull request for each branch.
-The branch creator is assigned as the reviewer, allowing them to either merge their work or close the PR and delete the branch, ensuring your repository remains streamlined and clutter-free.
+This tool scans for branches that have been inactive for a specified duration (based on the last commit date) and creates a summary issue listing their status.
+The issue includes details like the branch name, the last commit date, whether the branch has been merged, and any associated pull requests, allowing your team to review and decide on further actions.

 ## Features
 - Scans branches for inactivity based on the number of days since the last commit.
-- Ignores protected branches and branches that already have an open pull request.
+- Ignores protected branches and lists all others in a summary issue.
-- Creates a pull request for each inactive branch targeting the base branch.
+- Displays the status of each branch (e.g., merged, unmerged).
-- Assigns the branch creator as the reviewer for the PR.
+- Includes links to associated pull requests or marks branches without PRs as "None."
-- Provides a customizable inactivity threshold and base branch.
+- Provides a customizable inactivity threshold.

 ## Usage
 To use **Repo Pruner**, add it to your workflow file: